AndreaB2000/ASW-project/docs/report.md

 The list of moves can be represented as a list of tuples (i,j) where the tuple represents the coordinates of the cell where the player has decided to add a grain.

 <!-- RICORDARSI DI INSERIRE COME SONO STATI MAPPATI I VARI CONCETTI DI UBIQUITOUS LANGUAGE (in quale building block) -->

+#### Rating System

+The rating system is based on the Elo rating system, which is a method for calculating the relative skill levels of players in two-player games.

+Every player has a rating, which is a number that represents their skill level.
+The higher the rating, the better the player.

+The rating is updated after each match based on the outcome of the match and the ratings of the players involved.

+The rating is updated using the following formula:

+R<sub>new</sub> = R<sub>old</sub> + K * (S - E)

+Where:

+- R<sub>new</sub> is the new rating
+- R<sub>old</sub> is the old rating
+- K is a constant that determines the maximum possible adjustment per game
+- S is the actual score (1 for a win, 0.5 for a draw, 0 for a loss)
+- E is the expected score, calculated using the following formula:

 #### Matchmaking